-As of October 30, 2017, there were a total of 74 boys at Lincoln Hills (33 on Serious Juvenile Offender Orders and 41 on regular DOC commitments).
-There were seven girls at Copper Lake (one on Serious Juvenile Offender Order and six on regular DOC commitments).
+As of December 7, 2017, there were a total of 74 boys at Lincoln Hills (33 on Serious Juvenile Offender Orders and 41 on regular DOC commitments).
+There were 10 girls at Copper Lake (three on Serious Juvenile Offender Order and seven on regular DOC commitments).
 There were 13 youth at Mendota Juvenile Treatment Center (five on Serious Juvenile Offender Orders and eight on regular DOC commitments).

 Milwaukee County took over the aftercare supervision from the State of Wisconsin effective July 1, 2017 for all non-Serious Juvenile Offender (SJO) youth.
-As a result, all DOC-DJC youth who were in the community are now assigned to a DCSD Human Service Worker who is providing supervision and case management for the kids and their families.
-The youth are receiving appropriate services in the community, including, but not limited to, GPS monitoring for the initial 30 days or more in the community, intensive monitoring, and clinical services, etc. As of August 25, there were 21 youth on aftercare in the community.
+All Department of Corrections-Division of Juvenile Corrections youth that were in the community were assigned to a DCSD Human Service Worker who is providing supervision and case management for the kids and their families.
+The youth are all receiving appropriate services in the community including, but not limited to, GPS monitoring for the initial 30 days or more in the community, intensive monitoring, clinical services, etc. As of December 7, 2017, there were 16 youth who were on aftercare in the community.

-The average daily population (ADP) of Milwaukee County youth in Lincoln Hills and Copper Lake Schools (excluding youth in the SJO Program under a state commitment) has fallen from 104 to 55 from January 2016 to September 2017.
+The current average daily population (ADP) of Milwaukee County youth in Lincoln Hills and Copper Lake Schools (excluding youth in the SJO Program under a state commitment) has fallen from 104 to 56 from January 2016 to November 2017.
 Please see the chart below: